frerom/deper/README.md

 deper is a simple but quite powerful dependecy injector.

-The problem it tries to solve is that in node.js all your internal modules requires all its dependecies.
-This is troublesome because you can't change your dependencies when you, for example, want to mock something out in a test or switch an implemention without the need to change the naming in every file that uses that dependency.
+The problem it tries to solve is that in node.js, all your internal modules requires all its dependencies.
+This is troublesome because you can't change your dependencies when you, for example, want to mock something out in a test or switch an implementation without the need to change the naming in every file that uses that dependency.

-##Usage
+To solve this, you can create your module with deper. deper will return a function that takes the dependencies in the order that you provide in the first argument.

+##Quick Example

 ###randomizer.js
 ```